oracle/graal/docs/tools/vscode/graalvm/native-image-debugging.md

 ### Create and Build the Demo

-The demo is a simple Maven-based Java factorial calculator that uses the [Native Build Tools for GraalVM Native Image](https://graalvm.github.io/native-build-tools/latest/index.html).
-[The Native Build Tools project provides the Maven plugin](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html) which adds support for building and testing native images using Apache Maven™.
+The demo is a simple Java factorial calculator that uses the [Native Build Tools for GraalVM Native Image](https://graalvm.github.io/native-build-tools/latest/index.html), which provides support for building and testing native executables using Apache Maven™ and Gradle.
-This plugin first checks if you have GraalVM and Native Image installed properly, and then makes use of Maven profiles to enable building and testing.

 The Maven _pom.xml_ file is extended with a native profile, which makes building a native executable easier (read more about Maven Profiles [here](https://maven.apache.org/guides/introduction/introduction-to-profiles.html)).
 To add debug information, the `<buildArg>` tags are used in the native profile configuration to pass parameters to the `native-image` build process: